lazarkulasevic/vite-feature-flags/README.md

 Probably the fastest way to add feature flags to your Vite project.

-Environment configs are located in `env.json` and it looks like this.
+Features configuration for all environments is located in `env.json` and it looks like this:

 ```json
 {